Covid 19 coronavirus: Ministry of Health to update on latest cases

 The first case of Covid-19 in New Zealand was confirmed on February 28 and it peaked in early April when 89 new cases were reported in a single day.

-New Zealand's borders were closes to non-residents on March 19 , and people coming in were required to self-isolate for two weeks.
+New Zealand's borders were closed to non-residents on March 19, and people coming in were required to self-isolate for two weeks.

-The Ministry said we will likely see a drop in the testing numbers from this week, as they move to largely testing symptomatic people with a continued focus on testing at the border.
+The ministry said there would likely be a drop in the testing numbers from this week, as it moved to largely testing symptomatic people with a continued focus on testing at the border.

 "We will keep our testing approach under constant review to respond to any changes as we have done to date."